Written by

 ,

-| Updated: September 30, 2024
+| Updated: September 25, 2025

 Eventually, Uston joined forces with other successful blackjack players, Arnold Snyder and Sam Case, and the Uston SS Count was born.
-It was first published in 1986 and although SS stands for Strongest and Simplest, the system can hardly be described as simple.
-Many blackjack players, especially those who have only tried basic counts such as the Hi-Lo or the Ace/5 Count, struggle to even understand it.
+It was first published in 1986, and although SS stands for Strongest and Simplest, the system can hardly be described as simple.
+Many blackjack players, especially those who have only tried basic counts such as the Hi-Lo or the Ace/5 Count, struggle even to understand it.
 This system was clearly developed with experienced blackjack pros in mind.

 The Uston SS Card Counting System Fundamentals